blester125/word-vectors/README.md

 A simple vector file that is a plain text file.
 Each line is a word followed by the vectors with each component (and the word) separated by a space.

-This is both slow and space efficient.
+This is both slow and space inefficient.

 #### Word2Vec